How to Make a Living Without a Job: The Print on Demand Way

-Once you’ve figured out an idea, you may also want to know what sort of products to sell.
+Once you’ve figured out an idea, you may also want to know what products to sell.
 There are thousands of products to choose from.
 For starters, you might want to stick with what’s popular.
 The most popular POD products are t-shirts, hoodies, mugs, hats, notebooks, stickers, phone cases, pillows, and posters.

 2. Get Your Website and Designs Ready

-How to Get Your Print on Demand Designs
+How to Get Your Print-on-Demand Designs

 Getting cool designs is easy if you’re a graphic designer or an artist.
-Just sell your talent or recreate what inspires you online in your own style and you’re on the right track.
+Just sell your talent or recreate what inspires you online in your own style, and you’re on the right track.

 How to Get Your Website Ready

-2. Choose a platform for your website.
+- Choose a platform for your website.
 Once your domain is ready, it’s time to set up your web store.
 The easiest ways to do it are using:

-3. Design your store.
+- Design your store.
 WordPress, Shopify, and Etsy provide easily customizable templates.
 Kickstart your creativity and use them as a starting point.
 You’ll need to make all the basic pages (homepage, contact, payment, shipping information, etc.) and make your website easy to navigate.

-3. Select Your Print Provider and Place Products in Your Store.
+3. Select Your Print Provider and Place Products in Your Store

-A reliable print partner makes all the difference between successful and failed POD retailers.
+A reliable Print Partner makes all the difference between successful and failed POD retailers.
 Yes, it’s that important.

-Printify’s app lets you choose from more than 50 suppliers.
+Printify’s app lets you choose from more than 80 suppliers.
 Make sure to do your research and find what suits your brand most.

 4. Promote Your Store to Maximize Sales